This post may contain affiliate links and/or it may have been a partnership. Please view our policy page for more details.

 It can seem like your new role as a mother supersedes everything.
 Your life is divided into two: your pre-motherhood life, and your post-motherhood life.
 It’s easy to lose yourself in this way of thinking!
 There is, however, a group of people who know the real you, the one that you might have forgotten about — your friends.
 There’ll be supportive and encouraging about your new role, of course, but they don’t just see you as solely a mother, which is how you’re going to see yourself for a while.
 With your friends, you can bring out the other sides of yourself, which will allow you to reconnect with parts of your personality that you thought you’d lost.
 They haven’t disappeared forever — they’re just lying dormant.
 Your friends will wake them up.

-One thing that many new mothers struggle with is their relationship with their body.
+One thing that many new mothers struggle with is their relationship with their bodies.
 No ordeal has a quite as transformative effect on the body as pregnancy.
 Of course, during the pregnancy stage, the changes are obvious — but it’s not as if the body magically returns to its old ways once the birthing process is over.
 You’ll need to work at it.
 The good news is that we now have more information than ever about the best ways to get that body back.
 And there are other benefits, too — during the act of working out, you’ll be giving your mental health boost, and have some time to yourself.
 You’ll begin to feel much more like yourself and ready to tackle whatever motherhood throws at you once you’re at your physical best, too.

 Signs of Pregnancy